SaurabViena/zama-token-Factory/README.md

-# Zama Token Factory
+# Confidential Token Factory

 A zero-barrier decentralized application (dApp) that enables anyone to create and manage confidential tokens using Zama's FHEVM technology.

 ## Overview

-Zama Token Factory is a contract factory and frontend interface that simplifies the creation of privacy-preserving ERC-7984 compliant confidential tokens.
+Confidential Token Factory is a contract factory and frontend interface that simplifies the creation of privacy-preserving ERC-7984 compliant confidential tokens.
 Built on Zama's Fully Homomorphic Encryption Virtual Machine (FHEVM), it allows users to deploy tokens with encrypted balances while maintaining full functionality of traditional fungible tokens.

 ## Key Features